chauhanac/ML-model/README.md

 *Given the left weight,left position, right weight and right position of an object on a scale predict if it is balanced or inclined using K- Nearest Neighbor with "BalanceScale.csv" file.

-*Using decision tree to predict the income using several features with "Adult_Income.csv" file.
+*Using decision tree to predict the income and generate decision tree using several features with "Adult_Income.csv" file.